History of incarceration rich and vivid within town's corporate limits

 One day, while Franklin was watching this black worker help Owsley load his human cargo on a boat, the freed slave recognized his own wife and child in the line-up destined to be sold in the south.
 The poor black man was powerless to prevent them from going with Owsley.
 Franklin wrote, "I felt sad, but could do nothing.
 However, years later, when Mr. Lincoln freed the slaves, I remembered the tears of that poor man, and wondered if he and his family ever got back together."

-Page 4 of 7 - A new calaboose
+A new calaboose

 As before, the calaboose fell into poor repair and the city was obligated to provide a better one in 1878.